 - Buddying to encourage and support each other in the implementation of solutions discussed in meeting

-What are the various offerings of the Teachers PAGE?
+What are the various offerings of the Teacher Peer Advisory Group Enabler (PAGE)?

 The Teachers PAGETM offers a variety of options for school leaders to gather on a regular basis with some of their peers.
 We organize these monthly peer advisory groups based on the profile and needs of the senior school leaders, teachers, principals, and administrators, who register to be members of the PAGETM.
 We will undertake a free assessment with prospective members to determine the best option to fit your needs.